Excel VBA Paste Values

 Copy & Paste isn’t the greatest job in the world!!!
 But copying and pasting with special option requires some kind of knowledge in VBA.
 This isn’t the straight forward process as the simple copy & paste.
 One of the important paste special methods is “Paste Values” in VBA.

-Example #1 – Using Paste Special in VBA
+Example #1 – Using Paste Special

 For an example look at the below worksheet image.